-This course consists of weekly in-person lectures, assigned readings drawn from our course text and material provided by the instructor meant to augment and support those discussions, a midterm exam, a final exam, and a group project consisting of a written component and video presentation component.
+This course consists of a weekly in-person lecture, assigned readings drawn from our course text and/or additional material provided by the instructor, a midterm exam, a final exam, and a group project consisting of a written component and video presentation component.

 Please Note: The material covered in our lectures and in the assigned readings can and will differ.
-Not every concept covered in one will be covered in the other.
 The two sources should be approached as complementary - two parts of a whole - rather than redundant.
 You are responsible for all material from the assigned readings and all content from lectures.
+Students who wish to do well in this course are strongly encouraged to attend our lectures and take part in our class discussions.